vapor-ware/synse/tutorial/monitoring.md

 # Monitoring your physical infrastructure with Synse

+> **NOTE:** This tutorial uses the Synse GraphQL project to provide a prometheus
+> exporter for Synse data.
+The Synse GraphQL project has been deprecated and is
+> no longer supported in any fashion.
+The references to it are maintained in this
+> tutorial until an alternative workflow for Synse data visualization is configured.

 Recent trends in automation are making it faster, easier, and more reliable to operate applications and data centers.
 Containerization and the devops movement are all about automating tasks that used to be manual.
 So far, these have stopped